 Complaining about Virgin Media to CISAS

-To go to CISAS, you’ll need to have received a deadlock letter from Virgin (a formal part of the complaints process which confirms that neither side can agree on a resolution).
+To go to CISAS, you’ll need a deadlock letter from Virgin.
+This is a formal part of the complaints process, which confirms that neither side can agree on a resolution.
 You can also contact CISAS without a deadlock letter if you have not heard back from them for eight weeks.

 To discover more about broadband complaints, read our dedicated guide to complaining about broadband.